Victoria-FZ-eng/Reading-Notes/Class-09.md

 # JS Events

-There are user interact events, mouse events, keyboard events , focus , form & mutation events.Some events could trigger a JS function, the most commonly used events are W3C DOM .
+There are user interact events, mouse events, keyboard events , focus , form & mutation events.
+Some events could trigger a JS function, the most commonly used events are W3C DOM .

 ![1](img/Screenshot(41).jpg)